 Prior to the 1.1 release, application vendors wanting maximum distribution were forced to build and deploy three separate packages using three separate APIs (for each FDC3-compatible “desktop agent” such as Finsemble, OpenFin, and Glue42).
 The lack of a universal interface presented application vendors with a terrible tradeoff: waste valuable resources developing for three platforms or limit their market opportunity to the client base of just one desktop agent.
 This is the antithesis of the goal of FDC3: open standards for desktop interoperability.

-A bit of background—the Financial Desktop Connectivity and Collaboration Consortium (FDC3) was founded in 2017 within FINOS—the Fintech Open Source Foundation.
+The Financial Desktop Connectivity and Collaboration Consortium (FDC3) was founded in 2017, and since 2018 has resided within FINOS—the Fintech Open Source Foundation (see article Banks and Buy Side Ally for Desktop App Interoperability in WatersTechnology).
 Much like the now ubiquitous Financial Information eXchange (FIX®) standard, the goal was to create vendor-neutral standards to achieve connectivity and foster choice—specifically across applications on the desktop.
 FDC3 standards are owned, maintained and developed through the collaborative efforts of the FDC3 community—40+ members that include the major smart desktop platforms (such as Finsemble), application vendors, and many buy- and sell-side firms.

 Collaboration and open standards are creating a new and better way to get work done for the financial industry.